RWM101/Tax-Firm-Data/README.md

 # Tax Firm Data Analysis

 ## Business Problem:
+This project is based on work at a tax firm in busy season.
 At this particular tax firm, there was no efficient way to determine who should be assigned more tax work.
-The traditional process had been to review each tax preparer's workloads manually, as well as reach out to them individually in case of unknown bottlenecks or roadblocks.
-This process of waiting for sufficient replies could take anywhere between 15 minutes and 2 hours, which is not tenable with the amount of work the PM needs to assign and the urgency during busy season.
+The traditional process had been to review each tax preparer's workloads manually, and to reach out to staff individually in case of unknown bottlenecks or roadblocks.
+Gathering enough info to assign tax projects effectively could take anywhere between 15 minutes and 2 hours, which is not tenable with the amount of tax projects to assign during busy season.

 The data below is roughly ten days before the 4/15 deadline, and there are currently 873 tax projects which need to be prepared, totaling roughly 4,600 hours of work to assign to 15 preparers.

 ## Project Goal:
-The goal of this project is to create a dashboard that helps the PM assign work efficiently before the deadline.
+The goal of this project is to create a dashboard that enables the PM to assign work efficiently before the deadline.

 The visualizations below are part of a near-realtime dashboard which highlights the "best" employees for additional work.
 The "best" employee can depend on their skill level, current workload, available hours (full-time vs. part-time) and if they have already done any work this year that relates to the tax project or client in question.